 - The system will not allow an applicant to upload a document that exceeds the page limitation or does not meet the required file type.

-- If you are the selected grants officer on an application, you will be recognized by the system and may perform various tasks:
+- If you are the selected grants officer on an application, you may perform various tasks:

 1) view an application as it is being prepared